rafaelxky/SmartServiceHub/README.md

 ## Defaults
 When the program is ran, it will automatically create an ADMIN user with the name **admin** and password **admin123**, this can be changed in **/config/DataInitialization.java**.
-It is verry important that you change this is you intend to deploy this application
+It is very important that you change this is you intend to deploy this application

 ## Authentication
-This app uses JWT autentication.
+This app uses JWT authentication.
 You can get an auth token at /log-in
-The required parameters are username and password for user loggin Some endpoints will require authentication, these can be seen at "/config/SecurityConfig.java" or in their respective controllers from the notations.
+The required parameters are username and password for user login Some endpoints will require authentication, these can be seen at "/config/SecurityConfig.java" or in their respective controllers from the notations.
 Accounts may be USER or ADMIN.
-You can loggin at http://127.0.0.1:8081/api/log-in
+You can login at http://localhost:8081/api/log-in
-You must pass standard JWT loggin body like:
+You must pass standard JWT login body like:
 ```JSON
 {"username":"John Doe", "password":"password123"}
 ```